INGREDIENTS FOR FLAVOR

 INGREDIENTS FOR TEXTURE & COLOR

-A gum extracted from edible red seaweed to help retain moisture in the meat and provide a more tender texture.
+A gum extracted from edible red seaweed to help retain moisture in chicken meat and provide a more tender texture.

 Milk protein concentrate